 Dr. Brighten says that a lot of doctors put their patients on birth control to manage PCOS-related symptoms such as irregular periods, acne, weight gain, and excessive hair growth, yet, the pill only masks these symptoms and is of grand disservice to the woman because it doesn’t treat the root cause of the disorder and worse, it allows the disease to progress.

 Should You Go Gluten Free?

-Women suffering from PCOS must decide for themselves if the gluten-free diet can help them.
-Maybe the gluten-free diet will help manage underlying gluten sensitivity, or maybe it can help control inflammation, promote weight loss, improve gut health, and rebalance one’s hormones.
+Women suffering from PCOS must decide for themselves if a gluten-free diet can help them.
+Maybe the gluten-free diet will help manage underlying gluten sensitivity, or it can help control inflammation, promote weight loss, improve gut health, and rebalance one’s hormones.

 Talk to a holistic nutrition or medical professional, and experiment with yourself.
-I always tell my clients that you are your best detective and that most of us intuitively know what’s best for us and our overall health.
+I always tell my clients they are their best detectives and intuitively know what’s best for them and their overall health.
 And when all else fails, trust your gut.